Nevele Grand Hotel: History

-1990s and later
+Later years and closure

-Originally named simply Nevele, the resort was renamed the Nevele Grande when it again merged with the adjacent Fallsview resort after the Nevele was sold by the Slutsky family in 1997.
-By 2006 the Nevele Grande had fallen on hard times and the Fallsview property was sold.
+Originally simply named Nevele, the resort was renamed the Nevele Grande when it again merged with the adjacent Fallsview resort after the Nevele was sold by the Slutsky family in 1997.
+By 2006, the Nevele Grande had fallen on hard times and the Fallsview property was sold.
 The Fallsview has since reopened as the Honors Haven Resort and Spa.
 The original Nevele property, containing a distinctive high-rise, remained open for several years after the split as the Nevele Grande resort.
-Owners Mitchell Wolff and Joel Hoffman struggled financially and failed to pay taxes and eventually shut down the resort without notice after the 2009 Fourth of July weekend.
+Owners Mitchell Wolff and Joel Hoffman struggled financially and failed to pay taxes; they would eventually shut down the resort without notice after the 2009 Fourth of July weekend.

 On September 1, 2009, an auction of the property was cancelled the day before it was to occur because a buyer was allegedly found.
-However, by the time the auction was scheduled the property had fallen into a state of disrepair, including "musty staircases and rooms, big and small, with odd smells wafting out of them."
+However, by the time the auction was scheduled, the property had fallen into a state of disrepair, including "musty staircases and rooms, big and small, with odd smells wafting out of them."
 The hotel remained unsold months later, although Hoffman was still attempting to generate revenue with a deal to sell timber on 100 acre of property.
 He also renewed an agreement to let Nextel put cell phone antennas atop one of the buildings.

-On March 26, 2010, New York State Supreme Court Judge Mary Work granted Wolff ownership of the hotel in light of Hoffman's failure to pay Wolff an earlier $2m judgment.
+On March 26, 2010, New York State Supreme Court Judge Mary Work granted Wolff ownership of the hotel in light of Hoffman's failure to pay Wolff an earlier $2 million judgment.
 The initial dispute arose when Wolff sold Hoffman 99% control of the hotel in exchange for lifetime health benefits, a deal on which Hoffman almost immediately reneged.
-Judge Work described Hoffman's mismanagement of the hotel "staggering," and upbraided him in court for failure to be forthcoming.
+Judge Work described Hoffman's mismanagement of the hotel as "staggering" and upbraided him in court for failure to be forthcoming.